History of Parsi's

 Early History

 Qeṣṣa-ye Sanjān (The Story of Sanjān).
 Iranians have been involved in trade with India from Achaemenid times, but the creation of a Parsi settlement in India was the outcome of the migration of Zoroastrian refugees from their original homeland in medieval Islamic Persia.
 There is debate over the exact date of this exodus: 716 CE, 775 (Seervai and Patel), 780s (Qeṣṣa; all quotations from this source are taken from Eduljee’s translation), 785 (Modi, 1905, pp. 1-11), and 936 (S. H. Hodivala, pp. 1-11) have been variously cited.
-A Parsi School - 1910 The variations are due to the fact that the only source, the Qeṣṣa-ye Sanjān does not give precise dates but rather uses round figures (e.g., “In this way three hundred years, more or less, elapsed … in this way another two centuries passed by … In this way seven hundred years passed by …,”).
+The variations are due to the fact that the only source, the Qeṣṣa-ye Sanjān does not give precise dates but rather uses round figures (e.g., “In this way three hundred years, more or less, elapsed … in this way another two centuries passed by … In this way seven hundred years passed by …,”).
 Furthermore, these are dates between events not all of which can be confidently identified.
 There is also a further overriding problem.
 The Qeṣṣa states that it was written down in 1600, based on oral tradition and it must therefore be used with due caution and appropriate allowances as a historical source, given the way it was composed and transmitted.

 The Qeṣṣa is, however, important as an indicator of the Parsis’ own perception of their settlement in India.
 The account of the exodus begins by describing how a group of devout Zoroastrians in Persia went into hiding in the mountains during a time of fierce Islamic persecution.
 After a hundred years they moved on to Hormuz, but still remained under threat of oppression.
 “At last a wise dastur, who was also an astrologer, read the stars and said: 'The time Fate had allotted us in this place is now coming to an end, we must go at once to India.’”
 They sailed to Diu in western India, where they settled for nineteen years: “[t]hen a priest-astrologer, after reading the stars, said to them: 'Our destiny lies elsewhere, we must leave Diu and seek another place of refuge.’”
 But a storm came while they were at sea, endangering their lives, so they prayed “O Almighty God!
 Help us to get out of this danger.
 O Victorious Bahrām!
 Come to our aid” and they vowed to consecrate a Bahrām fire if they arrived safely in India.
 “Their prayers were heard; the victorious fire of Bahrām abated the storm,” so they arrived safely in India.
 There they sought permission to settle from the local ruler, Jadi Rana.
 He asked for an account of their religion and laid down four pre-conditions before agreeing to grant them sanctuary: They should use only the local language, the women should adopt the local dress, they must put down their weapons and vow never to use them and, finally, their marriage ceremonies should be conducted only in the evening; the dastur agreed.
 In his account of their religion he emphasized the features that accorded with Hinduism, for instance, reverence for the sun and the moon, fire and water, and the cow.
 He also stressed that their women observed strict purity laws.
 In short, the settlement in India was written in the stars, their safe arrival was due to divine aid, and they were not asked to forsake any significant aspects of their religion; indeed Zoroastrianism shared much in common with that of the Hindus.
 Oral tradition relates that Jadi Rana felt apprehensive about granting sanctuary to people of such warrior-like appearance, but the priests convinced the king that they would be 'like sugar in a full cup of milk, adding sweetness but not causing it to overflow’ (a variant relates the placing of a gold ring in the cup of milk; see Axelrod).
 Tradition states that the Parsi affirmations of their religion were delivered in sixteen statements (Skt. ṡlokas; though the oldest manuscripts date from the 17th century;Qeṣṣa,).
-They emphasized the points where their religion was consistent with Hindu tradition, but some details do not reflect Hindu practice; for example, there was no reason why weddings should be held at night.Class with teacher in vernacular school BombayIt has, therefore, been plausibly argued that these traditions seek to explain why certain Parsi practices have evolved by imbuing them with an aura of historical legitimacy and authority, harking back to the covenant reached with the Hindu ruler when they first settled in India.
+They emphasized the points where their religion was consistent with Hindu tradition, but some details do not reflect Hindu practice; for example, there was no reason why weddings should be held at night.It has, therefore, been plausibly argued that these traditions seek to explain why certain Parsi practices have evolved by imbuing them with an aura of historical legitimacy and authority, harking back to the covenant reached with the Hindu ruler when they first settled in India.

 The Qeṣṣa outlines the common Parsi perception of the pattern of their settlement in western India.
 After some time the settlers approached the king for permission to build a temple to house their most sacred grade of fire, an Ātaš Bahrām.
 He consented and gave them suitable land.
 The history of that fire, known as Irān-šāh, their “king of Iran” in exile, is central to much subsequent Parsi history.
 The legend states that “three hundred years more or less” elapsed while the Parsis settled in peace in Sanjān and beyond.
 Then the Ghaznavid ruler, Sultan Maḥmud, pledged to add Sanjān to his kingdom.
 His army advanced on Sanjān “like a black cloud.”
 The Parsis stood alongside the Hindus.
 The battle is depicted in epic style.
 The sultan’s forces included not only horsemen but elephants “… the plain was distressed by the weight of the elephants … Day and night the battle raged … The two leaders were as dragons, struggling with each other with the fury of tigers.
 The sky was covered with a dark cloud from which rained swords, arrows, and spears.
 The dead lay in heaps and the dying got no succor - such was Fate’s grim decree.”
 The battle went against the Hindus, who fled, but the Parsis stood firm and after three days the Muslim forces withdrew, before returning the following day with reinforcements.
 The Parsi leader, Ardašir, rushed on to the field like a lion and roared out a challenge.
 A Muslim knight “… riding a swift horse, charged at Ardašir with his lance … the two warriors were locked in combat.
 The two fought like lions … Ardašir managed to … drag him down, and then he cut off his head.”
 Then the Muslim reinforcements charged.
 “The din of clashing swords rose above the land, waves of blood flowed over the field like a river.”
 Ardašir was struck by an arrow, “blood poured out of his wound; weakened, he fell from his horse and died.
 When tragedy beckons even marble becomes soft as wax”.
 The Hindu-Parsi alliance was defeated and Muslims ruled the land.
 Various Parsi scholars have attempted to identify this invasion with known external history, but with no clear conclusion.
 Perhaps the significant aspect of the story is not its debatable historical significance and plausibility, but rather the literary manner in which it invokes imagery from the Šāh-nāma, and particularly the way the heroic figure of Rostam is evoked in the description of Ardašir.